IKIM-Essen/ClusterDocs/docs/media/index.md

-# Training videos, slides, and narration
+# Training videos, captions, and narration

 All fifteen numbered classes include slide-based videos with natural British-English narration.
 Speech is paced for technical learning, mastered to